lucasmazza/lucasmazza.github.io/content/posts/2015-10-01-revising-talks.md

 ---
 date: "2015-10-01"
-summary: Recommendations on technical tasks from recent Ruby Conferences
+description: Recommendations on technical tasks from recent Ruby Conferences
 title: Revising talks on code and craft
 ---